MrRedBeard/GenerateJSModelFromSQL/README.md

 I created this to simplify documentation writing and to keep js models in sync with the DB Model with less human error/laziness.

+20210904 Displays generated images on UI with Drag & Drop.
+Corrected Query

 20210808 Removed Entity, created interface, saved settings, project folders.
 Still a work in progress.
 Renamed project.

 20210801 Now outputs images of tables.
 Lots of code cleanup.
 Upgraded to Visual Studio 2019.